Over 11,000 Refugees Arrive From Ukraine on Thursday

-Fully 5,670 people crossed into Hungary directly from Ukraine on Thursday, while another 5,777 from Ukraine crossed via Romania, the national police headquarters said.
+Fully 5,702 people crossed into Hungary directly from Ukraine on Thursday, while another 5,352 from Ukraine crossed from Romania, the national police headquarters said.

-Police issued temporary residence permits valid for thirty days to 463 people, the police website said on Friday.
+Police issued temporary residence permits valid for thirty days to 425 people, the police website said on Friday.
 Holders of such permits must contact a local immigration office near their place of residence within thirty days to apply for permanent documents, it added.
-Budapest police received 305 refugees, 89 children among them, by train, according to the municipal police website.
+Budapest police received 194 refugees, 80 children among them, arriving by train, according to the municipal police website.

 hungarymatters.hu